 What happens during a root canal?

+Dr. Stubbs numbs the tooth and makes a small access opening in the crown.
+He removes the pulp, nerve tissue, decay, and bacteria.
 After thoroughly cleaning the tooth, he will seal it with special dental materials.
 A filling or crown will be placed to cover the weakened tooth.

 Will I be in pain during or after the procedure?